jakthehut/HDI-IQ-Analysis/README.md

 # Analysis of Correlations between Human Development Index and IQ scores
-*This is a project for Class Data Analysis at Central European University, taught on Bachelor Level by Elisa Omodei*
+*This is a project for Class Data Analysis at Central European University, taught on Bachelor Level by Assitant Professor Elisa Omodei*

 ---